 - Someone sent you dozens of mean emails.
 This person is harassing you, and you are afraid for your safety.
 This behaviour can be considered criminal harassment.

-- Your friend is spreading lies about a teacher to ridicule him and ruin his reputation.
+- A student is spreading lies about a teacher to ridicule him and ruin his reputation.
 Since it is on Facebook, all of the students can read it.
-This behaviour can be the crime of defamatory libel.
+This behaviour can be a crime known as defamatory libel.

-- Your cousin receives a text message saying that she will be in danger if she goes to the end-of-year school party.
-The message said, "We'll break your legs if you show up!"
-This behaviour can be considered a threat.
+- A student receives a text message saying that she will be in danger if she goes to the end-of-year school party.
+The message said, "We’ll break your legs if you show up!"
+This behaviour can be considered a criminal threat.
+It can also be considered extorsion if the threat is being made in order to obtain money or something else from the victim.

-- Someone in your class sent another student an email strongly suggesting that she commit suicide.
+- A student sends a classmate an email strongly suggesting that she commit suicide.
 This behaviour could be the crime of encouraging a person to commit suicide.

-- Your boyfriend's "ex" took a picture of you while you were taking a shower in the school locker room.
-She sent it to all the boys at your school.
+- A student took a picture of a classmate showering in the school locker room.
+She sent it to all the boys at the school.
 This could be the crime of distribution of intimate images.
+When the pictures are of a minor (a person under 18), this could be the crime of distributing child pornography.

-- If you post pictures of people on Instagram without their agreement, you are not respecting their right to control images of themselves.
+For example, if you post pictures of someone without their agreement, you are violating their right to control images of themselves and their right to privacy.
+A court can order you to pay damages to the victim.

-- Talk to an adult you trust (for example, a parent, teacher, older brother or sister).
-Remember that your school has a duty to act, even if the bullying takes place in cyberspace.
+- Young persons can talk to an adult they trust (for example, a parent, teacher, older brother or sister).
+Remember that a school has a duty to act, even if the bullying takes place in cyberspace.

 - Contact one of these organizations: